The legal framework for not-for-profit, non-governmental organizations ("NGOs") in South Africa consists of four primary tiers.

 Conservation, environment, and animal welfare.

-Along with the benefits listed above for associations not for gain, a welfare organisation is eligible for the following additional benefits:
+Along with the benefits listed above for associations not for gain, a welfare organization is eligible for the following additional benefits:

-Even where no charge is made for supplies, the organisation can register for VAT and obtain input tax relief on its purchases.
+Even where no charge is made for supplies, the organization can register for VAT and obtain input tax relief on its purchases.